Sequential model confidence sets: Acknowledgments

 \section{Acknowledgments}

-We thank Lutz D\"umbgen for valuable discussions and inputs.
+The comments of three anonymous referees significantly improved the quality of the paper.
+We thank Lutz D\"umbgen, Peter Gr\"unwald, and Tim Stephan for valuable discussions and inputs.
 Sebastian Arnold and Johanna Ziegel gratefully acknowledge financial support from the Swiss National Science Foundation.
 Computations for the simulations and parts of the wind gust case study have been performed on UBELIX (\url{https://ubelix.unibe.ch/}), the HPC cluster of the University of Bern.
 Benedikt Schulz gratefully acknowledges funding within the project C5 ``Dynamical feature-based ensemble postprocessing of wind gusts within European winter storms'' of the Transregional Collaborative Research Center SFB/TRR 165 ``Waves to Weather'' funded by the German Research Foundation (DFG).
 We thank Cristina Primo, Reinhold Hess and Sebastian Trepte for providing the forecast and observation data, and Robert Redl for assistance in data handling.